 Almost all children, including those from non Welsh-speaking homes develop a sound vocabulary and knowledge of language patterns.
 The majority understands and follows instructions correctly and answers questions appropriately.
 With the encouragement of adults the majority speaks in full sentences.
-They listen with interest to stories, concentrating well and recite together sections they know.
+They listen with interest to stories, concentrating well and recite enthusiastically sections they know.
+The majority develops a good vocabulary and uses Welsh when engaged in their activities.

 They enjoy singing songs very much with clear enunciation.
-The majority enjoys browsing through books and they choose books voluntarily, treating them like readers.
-All enjoy mark-making both inside and in the outside area and they experiment confidently with a wide range of materials; their mark-making is of a very high standard.
-A significant minority of children uses letters and numbers and a few produce simple words in their early writing.
-These children also write their names and make labels of a high standard which contain pictures and words which are displayed in the surroundings.
-Every child uses mathematical language correctly when comparing the length, height or size of objects when playing and while expoloring their environment.
-The majority uses fingers to count and a significant minority knows numbers to twelve.
-A few write numbers to five.
-They develop their information and communications technology skills well through using a computer and several programs and the compact disk player.
-The majority demonstrates good creative skills during role play, playing percussion instruments and their art work is of a very high standard.
+They all enjoy browsing through books and they choose books voluntarily, handling them like readers.
+All enjoy mark-making both inside and in the outside area and they experiment confidently with a wide range of materials.
+A few children write their names.
+Every child uses mathematical language correctly when comparing the length, height and size of objects when playing and while expoloring their environment.
+The majority uses fingers to count and all recognise numbers to seven.
+They develop good information and communications technology skills through using a laptop, computer programs and the compact disk player.
+All children demonstrate good creative skills during role play and in their painting and their art work is very attractive.

-The majority develops good levels of independence, self-confidence and self-control.
-The majority concentrates for extended periods while playing or exploring their outdoor environment and all enjoy their learning.
+All develop good levels of independence, self-confidence and self-control.
+Most concentrate for extended periods while playing and exploring their outdoor environment and all enjoy their learning.